Griffin House (Ancaster, Ontario): Conflicts with the Griffin House Project

 The Griffin House officially opened to the public in February 1995.
 The exhibit within the home focuses on the Griffins family and the history of their farm between 1830-1988, Black settlement in Hamilton-Wentworth relating to employment, education, religion and more.
 The Griffin House continues to be a significant interpretation of African Canadian history.

+21st Century Restoration

+In Fall of 2022 a multiyear restoration project began on Griffin House, expected to be completed by the end of 2024.
+The project has received an investment of $999,000 from municipal, provincial, and federal government sources.
+Once completed, updates will include a restored foundation, exterior, porches, ramp and pathway.